douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 - `baz.a`
 - `baz.b`

-Let's say we want to compute `baz.b * foo.x` and this data is stored in disk in Parquet format:
+Let's say we want to compute the product `baz.b * foo.x` and this data is stored in disk in Parquet format:

 ```python
 >>> import awkward as ak